Vril Dox: L.E.G.I.O.N. '89-94

 Vril Dox is the founder of the interplanetary police force Licensed Extra Governmental Interstellar Operatives Network (abbreviated as L.E.G.I.O.N., an acronym suggested by Strata but accepted by Dox).
 It was founded through outright murder when Vril and his allies destroyed a criminal drug ring.
 Chief Dox tries to manipulate everyone he came across, not generally accepting when they did not follow his plans.
 He manages to gain control of the bounty hunter Lobo.
 This is partly by outsmarting and outfighting Lobo and taking advantage of one of the bounty hunter's simple ethics; that he never breaks his word.
+The group also has fought the alien crime lord Maximillian G'odd and the mercenary Ice Man.

-Vril leads the Earth's heroes in the 1992 Annual crossover, they travel to the moon and defeat the Eclipso entity.
+Vril leads the Earth's heroes in the 1992 Annual crossover, they travel to the Moon and defeat the Eclipso entity.

 R.E.B.E.L.S.
 '94-96

 Vril had a son named Lyrl Dox (Brainiac 3) who rebelled and took over his organization.
-Vril later regains control of L.E.G.I.O.N by bartering with the demon Neron.
+Vril later regains control of L.E.G.I.O.N by bartering with the demon Neron for the information on how to do it.
 The deal is for the soul of one of his unborn offspring.
+In addition, Vril asks Neron to have Ice Man not be a problem to them.
 After the cancellation of the title, he would only occasionally appear in the more cosmic DCU titles.
 For example, he appears in the 2004 Adam Strange miniseries, using robotic soldiers to hunt Strange.
 Dox, now missing his hair, incorrectly believes Rann had been destroyed at the hands of Strange.
 Dox's forces assist in the limited series Infinite Crisis.